boldflight/BibleConverter/test_EPUB/output/1kings.md

 [2] She arrived in Jerusalem with a great display of pomp, bringing with her camels carrying spices, a very large quantity of gold, and precious gems.
 She visited Solomon and discussed with him everything that was on her mind.
 [3] Solomon answered all her questions; there was no question too complex for the king.
-[4] When the queen of Sheba saw for herself Solomon’s extensive wisdom, the palace he had built, [5] the food in his banquet hall, his servants and attendants, their robes, his cupbearers, and his burnt offerings which he presented in the Lord’s temple, she was amazed.
+[4] When the queen of Sheba saw for herself Solomon’s extensive wisdom, the palace he had built, [5] the food in his banquet hall, his servants and attendants, their robes, his cupbearers, and his burnt offerings which he presented in the **Lord**’s temple, she was amazed.
 [6] She said to the king, “The report I heard in my own country about your wise sayings and insight was true!
 [7] I did not believe these things until I came and saw them with my own eyes.
 Indeed, I didn’t hear even half the story!
 Your wisdom and wealth surpass what was reported to me.
 [8] Your attendants, who stand before you at all times and hear your wise sayings, are truly happy!
-[9] May the Lord your God be praised because he favored you by placing you on the throne of Israel!
-Because of the Lord’s eternal love for Israel, he made you king so you could make just and right decisions.”
+[9] May the **Lord** your God be praised because he favored you by placing you on the throne of Israel!
+Because of the **Lord**’s eternal love for Israel, he made you king so you could make just and right decisions.”
 [10] She gave the king 120 talents of gold, a very large quantity of spices, and precious gems.
 The quantity of spices the queen of Sheba gave King Solomon has never been matched.
 [11] (Hiram’s fleet, which carried gold from Ophir, also brought from Ophir a very large quantity of fine timber and precious gems.
-[12] With the timber the king made supports for the Lord’s temple and for the royal palace and stringed instruments for the musicians.
+[12] With the timber the king made supports for the **Lord**’s temple and for the royal palace and stringed instruments for the musicians.
 No one has seen so much of this fine timber to this very day.)
 [13] King Solomon gave the queen of Sheba everything she requested, besides what he had freely offered her.
 Then she left and returned to her homeland with her attendants.

 ### Solomon’s Wealth